OGRECave/ogre/Docs/src/rtss.md

 @note you can automate the shader generation process for all materials.
 First set the viewport scheme to the destination scheme of the RTSS shaders.
 Second register to the `Ogre::MaterialManager::Listener` implementing `handleSchemeNotFound()` - e.g. OgreBites::SGTechniqueResolverListener

 ## Shader generation at runtime {#rtssGenerate}
-During the application runtime the @c ShaderGenerator instance receives notifications on per frame basis from its target @c SceneManager.
+During the application runtime the @c ShaderGenerator instance receives notifications on a per frame basis from its target @c SceneManager.
 At this point it checks the material scheme in use.
 In case the current scheme has representations in the manager, it executes its validate method.
 The @c SGScheme validation includes synchronization with scene light and fog settings.
 In case it is out of date it will rebuild all shader generated techniques.
 1. The first step is to loop over every @c SGTechnique associated with this @c SGScheme and build its @c RenderStates - one for each pass.